 Of course, it can be tempting to simply leave the company dormant until Companies House strikes it off.
 This is not the cleanest course of action, though, as failure to provide annual accounts could leave the directors open to fines.
 It is far better to close the company properly with a voluntary company dissolution.
 This is not an alternative to formal insolvency proceedings, and dissolution is a specific process for a dormant company.

 To qualify for voluntary dissolution, the company must have traded under the same registered title name for a period of three months.
 So if your company has changed its name recently, you must wait until the three month period before applying for voluntary dissolution.

 It must also be a dormant company with no significant trading over the previous 13 week period.
 It must also not have engaged in normal trading activities for a three month period, although incidental items, rather than stock, may be liquidated.
 The company must also be free from any petition for a winding up order or for it to be struck off.

 What appointments do you need to report?
-You have 14 days to file details of the appointment or change of personal details of any new company directors, secretary, shareholders or limited liability partnership (LLP) members, with Companies House.
-Details that need to be filed include such things as a change in a director’s name or service address (the address where he or she can be contacted by the public), a director’s nationality, country of residence, and usual residential address.
+You have 14 days to fill in details of the appointment or change of personal details of any new company directors, secretary, shareholders or limited liability partnership (LLP) members, with Companies House.
+Details that need to be filled include such things as a change in a director’s full name or service address (the address where he or she can be contacted by the public), a director’s nationality, country of residence, and usual residential address.

 Keeping your company records up to date is an important part of the proper governance of a company in the UK.
-To find out how we can help you manage this more efficiently, contact the Coddan team today.
+To find out how we can help you manage this more efficiently, contact us today.